Frequently Asked Questions for Students Considering

 It’s been a long time since I have been in school.
 Can I do this?

 This is probably the most frequently asked question we hear from individuals considering graduate school.
 The answer is YES.
 Don’t discount your life experience.
-In fact, for certain graduate degrees, a career track option is offered that will waive the test score requirement for students working in a professional work environment for a minimum of 6 years after completing an undergraduate program.
+In fact, for certain graduate degrees, a career track option is offered that will waive the test score requirement for students working in a professional work environment for a minimum of 6 years.

 What kind of financial aid can I expect?